billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

 As mentioned above, Firebug is a good choice for tests that don't require the advanced functionality of an external proxy such as OWASP ZAP.
 After Firebug has been installed, it can be viewed by clicking its icon in the Firefox toolbar.
-In this setup tutorial, we explain how to use some of the tools that come with Firebug, along with screenshots that show them in action.
+In this setup tutorial, we explain how to use some of the tools that come with Firebug alongside screenshots that show them in action.

 The image below shows the Firebug icon in the toolbar, with configuration options that can set user preferences.